-\item Although, the $n_s-r$ predictions from three inflationary models - N-I, H-I, S-I are with $2\s$ contour from \Planck2015-\BICEP2 data with $\D\neff=0$, as depicted in Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound}, only H-I and S-I are within $2\s$ bound when $\D\neff$ is allowed to vary to $0.254$.
+\item Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound} depicts that the best-fit values of $n_s$ and $r$, obtained from the numerical simulation of \Planck2015+\BICEP2 \cmb~data, alter depending on whether $\neff$ is fixed to its standard value or it is regarded as a variable, which thus also affects the selection of preferred inflationary models.
+While predictions regarding the values of $n_s$ and $r$ from three inflationary models - N-I, H-I, S-I are within $2\s$ contour from \Planck2015-\BICEP2 data with $\D\neff=0$, as depicted in Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound}, only predictions from H-I and S-I are within $2-\s$ bound when $\D\neff$ is allowed to vary to $0.254$.

 \item We studied the simplest scenario in which a relativistic non-thermal \bsm~particle, $X$, acts as the only source contributing to $\D\neff$.
 If $X$, together with \sm~relativistic particles, is produced from the decay of inflaton $\phi$, with branching fraction for the production of $X$ be given by $B_X$, as defined in Eq.~\eqref{Eq:definition-of-BX}, then the contribution of $X$ to $\D\Neff$, as defined in Eq.~\eqref{Eq:DNeff-for-our-case}, is solely determined by $B_X$ and independent of $\G_\phi$.

-\item Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff} depicts $B_X$ is can be constrained via its relation to extra \dr~produced $\D\neff$: $\D\neff$ is a monotonically increasing linear function of $\bx$ because a greater $\bx$ value implies a larger generation of $X$ particles.
+Additionally, as shown in Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff}, $\D\neff$ is a monotonically increasing linear function of $\bx$.
+This is because a greater value of $\bx$ implies a larger generation of $X$ particles.
 Furthermore, \Planck+BAO bound on $\neff$ has already eliminated the possibility of $B_X > 0.09$, and $\bx$ within the range $0.09\gsim B_X \gsim 0.009$ can be testified by future \cmb~observations (e.g. CMB-HD) with better sensitivity for $\Neff$.